 You will learn what you need to know and what every parent wants in a safe and responsible babysitter!
 This babysitter's class can help you- care for children and infants, be a good leader and role model, make good decisions and solve problems, keep the children you babysit and yourself safe, handle emergencies such as injuries, illnesses and household accidents, write resumes and interview for jobs, design a business plan, and gain the reputation as the best babysitter on the block!
-You will receive expert training in first aid and CPR from a Red Cross certified BR teacher.
+You will also learn CPR as a part of this course.